When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - Information from live chats, emails, and feedback forms

 The types of information mentioned above can't be used to identify what you do online.
 This means your real IP address, connection timestamps, or any other personally identifiable pieces of information remain private.
+PureVPN's 'no-logging' policy is also backed by four independent audits, with the latest completed in 2023, making it an interesting pick.

 Does PureVPN Leak/Expose Private Data?

 No, PureVPN doesn't leak your personal data.
-We've put PureVPN through a rigorous DNS leak test, and we're happy to report that no leaks were detected.
+We've put PureVPN through a rigorous DNS leak test, and we're happy to report that no VPN leaks were detected.

 As you can see from the image above, our real IP stayed hidden.
 Once you connect to a PureVPN server, your private information will remain within this VPN's secure tunnel.